 - i.
 The Health and Wellbeing Board is constituted as a Committee under the Chair of the Cabinet Member for Health and Social Care in order to discharge the functions of a Health and Wellbeing Board as set out in the Health and Social Care Act 2012, including the appointment of Board Members as set out in the schedule of required Board Members in the Act. - ii.
-The Health and Wellbeing Board will: - a) Promote the reduction in Health Inequalities across the City through the commissioning decisions of member organisations; - b) Report on progress with reducing health inequalities to the Cabinet and the various Clinical Commissioning Group Boards; - c) Be the responsible body for delivering the Joint Strategic Needs Assessment for Birmingham (including the Pharmaceutical Needs Assessment); - d) Deliver and implement the Joint Health and Wellbeing Strategy for Birmingham; - e) Participate in the annual assessment process to support Clinical Commissioning Group authorisation; - f) Identify opportunities for effective joint commissioning arrangements and pooled budget arrangements; - g) Provide a forum to promote greater service integration across health and social care. - iii.
-Under the Health and Social Care Act 2012 the composition of the Board must include - $\circ\;$ The Leader of the Council or their nominated representative to act as Chair of the Board; - The Director for Adult Social Care Directorate (Director for Adult Services); - The Director for Education & Skills (Director for Children's Services); - o Nominated Representatives of each Clinical Commissioning Group in Birmingham
+The Health and Wellbeing Board will: - a) Promote the reduction in health inequalities across the City through the commissioning decisions of member organisations; - b) Report on progress against reducing health inequalities to the Cabinet and the Integrated Care Boards; - c) Be the responsible body for delivering the Joint Strategic Needs Assessment for Birmingham (including the Pharmaceutical Needs Assessment); - d) Deliver and implement the Joint Local Health and Wellbeing Strategy for Birmingham; - e) Participate in the annual assessment process to support the Integrated Care Board; - f) Identify opportunities for effective joint commissioning arrangements and pooled budget arrangements; - g) Provide a forum to promote greater service integration across health and social care. - iii.
+Under the Health and Social Care Act 2012 the composition of the Board must include - The Leader of the Council or their nominated representative to act as Chair of the Board; - The Executive Director, Adults and Health (Director for Adult Services);

-- The Director of Public Health - o Nominated Representative of Healthwatch Birmingham - iv.
+- The Executive Director for Children and Families (Director for Children's Services); - Nominated representatives of the Integrated Care Board; - The Director of Public Health - Nominated representative of Healthwatch Birmingham - iv.
 Each Local Authority may appoint additional Board Members as agreed by the Leader of the Council or their nominated representative.
 If additional appointments are made, these will be reported to Cabinet by the Chair of the Board. - v.
 For the Board to be quorate at least one third of Board Members and at least one Elected Member must be present. - vi.
 Members of the Board will be able to send substitutes with prior agreement of the Chair.
 Each member is to provide the name of an alternate/substitute member.